nguyenhhien/node-cms/README.md

-# BEAVER.JS

-*  Beaver.js is a web framework built upon express.js.
-It is designed to be scalable, fast and well-written.
-*  Beaver.js make writing API easily and enjoyable while maintains best performance offered by Node.
-*  It is suitable for startup application while an application can be done within weeks.
+#A hobby project was self-written quite sometimes ago.
+Code base is quite large though.
+ It shows:
+   -How to integrate and structure ExpressJS, SocketIO with Sequelize, Mongoose and other component.
+   -How to structure the AngularJS as frondend.

+ It can be use as starting point to build your own NodeJS server.

 ## Tech stack:
 ### Server side: